-The District had the following investments at June 30, 2011:
+The District had the following investments at June 30, 2012:

-Investment Type F air Value Maturity Kern County Investment Pool Morgan Stanley-SmithBarney: \$ 516,673 < 90 days Certificates of Deposits 119,373 1 to 5 years U.S. Government Securities 4,973 1 to 3 years Total \$\$ 641,019
+Investment Type Fair Value Maturity

+Kern County Investment Pool Morgan Stanley-SmithBarney: \$ 520,883 < 90 days

+Certificates of Deposits 96,453 1 to 5 years

+Total \$ 617,336

 Interest Rate Risk - Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity dates of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 As a means of limiting its exposure to fair value losses from rising interest rates, the District's investment policy is to purchase a combination of short-term and long-term investments and by timing cash flows from maturities so that a portion of the portfolio is maturing or coming close to maturity evenly over time as necessary to provide the cash flow and liquidity needed for operations.